-- 4.16 All Equalities policies, annual reports and action plans are reported to the Executive Equalities Group in the first instance at the beginning of any consultation, but are then subject to a thorough scrutiny and approval process before being submitted to any relevant regulatory body and published. - 4.17 This involves progressing through the Corporate Management Team, Policy and Resources Scrutiny Committee, Cabinet and in the case of new or updated policies, approval by full Council. - 4.18 The Council currently maintains a comprehensive Equalities section on its internet site which is accessed at www.caerphilly.gov.uk/equalities.
-General Information on the Equalities work the Council undertakes can be found there, along with specific information on Equalities issues such as assessing services, the Equalities training programme and dedicated pages giving more detail on the different aspects of the Equalities agenda. - 4.19 For staff, there are also two intranet sites offering help and guidance on specific issues the Learning and Development site gives details on training courses available to staff and contains an Equalities Training section updated quarterly, and the Translation Services site, which contains information on how to arrange written, face-to-face or over-the-phone translations in Welsh and other spoken languages, how to arrange for Braille printing and how to book British Sign Language/English Interpreters.
+- 4.14 All Equalities and Welsh Language policies, annual reports and action plans are subject to a thorough scrutiny and approval process before being submitted to the relevant regulatory bodies and published. - 4.15 This involves progressing through the Corporate Management Team, Policy and Resources Scrutiny Committee, Cabinet and in the case of new or updated policies, approval by full Council. - 4.16 The Council currently maintains a comprehensive Equalities section on its internet site which is accessed at www.caerphilly.gov.uk/equalities. - 4.17 For staff, there is an intranet site the Equalities Portal that offers help and guidance on specific issues ranging from details on training courses available to staff to translation services that are available, which contains information on how to arrange written, face-to-face or over-the-phone translations in Welsh and other spoken languages, how to arrange for Braille printing and how to book British Sign Language/English Interpreters.

-vi) Personnel Policies
+vii) Personnel Policies

-- 4.20 All personnel policies and recruitment practices are subject to Equalities Impact Assessments.
-In addition, many personnel policies are directly linked to Equalities issues and are updated regularly to reflect changes in both Equalities legislation and Employment regulations. - 4.21 Pre-employment issues in terms of application forms and post employment issues in terms of references are covered along with recruitment and selection issues ranging from the suitability of interview venues to the full interview process itself in order to ensure fairness at every stage. - 4.22 Job applicants are asked to complete the recruitment monitoring section of the application form but all information received via this section is used solely for monitoring purposes and for the compilation of performance indicators, survey returns, and monitoring of this Plan.
-Managers do not see this part of the form when short-listing or interviewing. - 4.23 As part of the implementation of this policy, all members, managers and employees involved in recruitment and selection process will undertake appropriate recruitment and selection training to ensure procedures are followed properly and all Equalities issues are covered.
+- 4.18 All personnel policies and recruitment practices are subject to Equalities Impact Assessments.
+In addition, many personnel policies are directly linked to Equalities issues and are updated regularly to reflect changes in both Equalities legislation and Employment regulations. - 4.19 Pre-employment issues in terms of application forms and post employment issues in terms of references are covered along with recruitment and selection issues ranging from the suitability of interview venues to the full interview process itself in order to ensure fairness at every stage. - 4.20 Job applicants are asked to complete the recruitment monitoring section of the application form but all information received via this section is used solely for monitoring purposes and for the compilation of performance indicators, survey returns, and monitoring of this Plan.
+Managers do not see this part of the form when short-listing or interviewing. - 4.21 As part of the implementation of this policy, all members, managers and employees involved in recruitment and selection process will undertake appropriate recruitment and selection training to ensure procedures are followed properly and all Equalities issues are covered.